earapanos/Python-Geocoding-Data/README.md

 *   **Address Geocoding:** Uses the ArcGIS geocoder to geocode addresses from the database.
 *   **Table Update:** Updates the geocoded table in the database with latitude, longitude, geocoding precision, and formatted address.
 *   **Error Handling:** Restarts the code in case of an error, ensuring continuous operation.
-*   **Multithreading:** Utilizes ThreadPoolExecutor to geocode addresses in parallel, significantly improving performance.

 #### Usage

 1. Update the database connection parameters (`host`, `database`, `user`, `password`).
 2. Specify the schema, table, address column, precision column, and formatted address column in the `main` function.
-3. Define the municipalities to geocode in the `municipalities` variable.
+3. Define the municipalities to geocode in the `municipalities_condition` variable.
 4. Run the script to start the geocoding process.

 #### Requirements